gurish165/UChicago-Trading-Competition/readme.md

 # UTC 2022
-The write up is currently underway but feel free to take a look around.
+The write up is currently underway but feel free to take a look around and give a star to come back to the project!

 # About the Team